Olevi-id/ip-idp-documentation/_pages/a-general/3-authenticationMethods.md

 ## ip-idp-lib-webauthn

+> #### Deprecated
+>
+> Olevi WebAuthn plugin is deprecated in favor of the official WebAuthn plugin from Shibboleth Consortium.
+See dodumentation at [Consortium wiki](https://shibboleth.atlassian.net/wiki/spaces/IDPPLUGINS/pages/3878256667)

 The WebAuthn module brings hard token authentication to a reach of an application relying on authentication using OIDC or SAML2.
 [WebAuthn](https://w3c.github.io/webauthn/) is a subset of Fido2 specification held by [FIDO Alliance](https://fidoalliance.org/fido2/).

 Fido2 spectrum of specifications cover quite a lot of different aspects of providing secure means of PKI encryption with different kinds of devices and use cases.
 WebAuthn is a narrower approach to the spectrum providing user a means of proving their being using processes inside their browsers in connection to external token devices or secure enclaves in their devie itself.